bahrus/be-spawn-of/README.md

 Since the root element contained within the template has a matching method name from the host, the content of the my-virtual-element element is passed to the method.

 The method can do whatever it wants.
-The expectation, though, is that the contents of the my-virtual-element tag will be replaced with something during the first call, and capable of being updated with subsequent calls.
+The expectation, though, is that the contents of the my-virtual-element tag will be filled or replaced with something during the first call, and capable of being updated with subsequent calls.

 ## Plan B:  no matching method found in host